A good resume writer is hard to find.

 6. They don’t offer interview coaching or advice of any kind

-Having the perfect resume is only the first step in a series of steps you have to take to get hired.
+Having the perfect resume is only the first step in a series of steps you must take to get hired.

-After you apply for a job with a great resume, what do you do when you get called for an interview?
+After applying for a job with a great resume, what do you do when you get called for an interview?